andreas.persbo [at] vertic.org

 scott.spence [at] vertic.org

-Scott is currently the Acting Programme Director for the National Implementation Measures (NIM) Programme.
-He implements the strategic vision and technical delivery of the programme, which works with interested governments on comprehensive national implementation of UN Security Council Resolution 1540, the Biological and Chemical Weapons Conventions, and certain international instruments to secure nuclear and other radioactive material.
+Scott was appointed by the Board of Trustees as the Programme Director for the National Implementation Measures (NIM) Programme in October 2014.
+He was the Senior Legal Officer in the NIM Programme until February 2014.
+As Programme Director, he oversees the strategic vision and technical delivery of the programme, which works with interested governments on comprehensive national implementation of UN Security Council Resolution 1540, the Biological and Chemical Weapons Conventions, and certain international instruments to secure nuclear and other radioactive material.
 This includes awareness-raising activities, promoting universal membership in several treaties and legislative assistance.
-Scott is also a Key Legal Expert, on behalf of VERTIC, for the European Union's CBRN Centres of Excellence.

 Scott previously worked at INTERPOL and the Organisation for the Prohibition of Chemical Weapons (OPCW).
 He also worked as an attorney in the New York office of Freshfields Bruckhaus Deringer.